Raldian/SKSpriteButton/README.md

 ## What is this?

-This is just a "simple" button script i made to allow buttons with a texture to be set on the screen without the texture getting streached.
+I needed a button API for sprite kit and found nothing, so this is just a small button API i made for my game.
+Hope it can help some other people who need something like this.

 ## How do i use it?